mmlab-aueb/did-self/README.md

 ### Read
 The Read method receives as input a DID, and outputs the latest version of the DID document and the self-did proof chain.
 The self-did proof chain is verified as follows:
-* First, verify that the last element of chain contains a valid payload.
+* First, verify that the last element of the chain contains a valid payload.
-* Verify that the payload of all chain elements contains a `id` field with value equal to the DID.
+* Verify that the payload of all chain elements contain a `id` field with value equal to the DID.
 * Then, for each element of the chain but the first, verify the signature using the public key included in `controller` field of the payload of the **previous** element.
 * Finally, verify the signature of the first element of the chain using the key that corresponds to the